grafana/grafana-app-sdk/docs/tutorials/issue-tracker/02-defining-our-kinds.md

 Alright, let's break down what we just wrote.

-Like with go code, any cue file needs to start with a package declaration.
+Like with Go code, any cue file needs to start with a package declaration.
 In this case, our package is `kinds`.
-We also have an import statement for thema.
-Normally, with CUE imports, the process is a bit messy and you need to manually pull down some files into a directory in your `cue.mod`, but the codegen tooling has an embedded Thema dependency, so we don't have to here.
+After the package declaration, we can optionally import other CUE packages (for example, `time` if you wanted to use `time.Time` types) using the same syntax as one might with Go.
+After that, you declare fields.
+With the grafana-app-sdk, we assume that every top-level field is a kind, and adheres to the [kindsys.Custom](https://github.com/grafana/kindsys/blob/df4488cce33697eccba0536970114fff02b81020/kindcat_custom.cue#L106) kind.
+That's what our `issue` field is--a Custom kind declaration.

 Now, we get to the actual definition of our `issue` model:
 ```cue